data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 ### Intro (00:00)

-If you have any questions you can use the Q&A function.
+Ty: If you have any questions you can use the Q&A function.
 So, if you're on zoom, and you hover over the video, it should be on the bottom below the video.
 It would say Q&A, and you can ask questions there, and then we'll spend some time to answer them during a break in the middle of the talk, and then at the end of the talk as well.

 Ty: Hey Matt, I saw you just logged in.
 Are you good to go?